SAP/openui5-docs/docs/Control_Development_Guidelines_ThemingCSS_5e08ff9.md

 ### LESS Theme Parameters

-For LESS theme parameters, the following guidelines apply:

 -   Use the correct theme parameter - do not find by color value, but by semantics.
 In general, let the visual designers give the correct parameter to use.

     If finding a color for a text, do not use any border or background color parameter.
 Start with `@sapUiText` and try to find something more specific such as `@sapUiHeaderText`.
 Use parameters such as `@sapUiTextInverted` for bright-on-dark scenarios.